SISLT Course List

 Focus on readers and their reading; theoretical constructs; personal reading life; reading as both a private and public experience.

-- 9410 Doctoral Seminar: Research in Learning Sciences and Technology (3)
+- 9410 Doctoral Seminar: Research & Theory in Learning Technologies (3)

 - 9410 Doctoral Seminar: Social Computing in Learning and Performance Systems (3)